 "And I couldn’t be more impressed with just the way that Jared consistently carries himself throughout the week and the way that he handles the games," McVay said.
 "He’s just so even-keeled, and I think that demeanor rubs off on his teammates."

 Goff sat behind Case Keenum for the first nine games of the 2016 season.
 When Goff finally started competing against the first-team defense in practice, Johnson saw someone who could make throws all over the field and occasionally make things happen outside of the pocket.
 In the offseason, he saw someone who was taking more ownership of the offense and making it a point to build chemistry with new receivers.

 "I talked to him a couple times, too," Johnson said, "and I just felt he was ready."

-Rams offensive lineman Rodger Saffold said he was "not stunned" by Goff's turnaround.
+Rams offensive lineman Rodger Saffold also said he was "not stunned" about Goff's turnaround.

 "I knew that he was going to pick up his game a lot after the struggles that we had last year," Saffold said.
 "I think that humbled him enough to want to go out and play really well this year."